SwedbankPay/developer.swedbankpay.com/checkout-v3/get-started/index.md

 There are two versions of Digital Payments available in production at the
 moment: v3.0 and v3.1.
 Collectively we refer to them as **v3.x**.
 If we use v3.x instead of a specific version number, this means that the text paragraph, feature section or code example applies to all Digital Payments versions.
+Unless stated otherwise by the presence of a separate v3.1 section, there are no differences between the two alternatives.

 If youre a new merchant currently getting started, you should implement v3.1.
 [If you are an existing merchant we recommend migrating to v3.1][migrate], but